-Students in the Honors Program are eligible for Honors courses and seminars, and have the opportunity to undertake extended Honors independent study projects in their major fields.
+Students in the Honors Program are eligible for HNRS courses and have the opportunity to undertake extended Honors independent study projects in their major fields.

-Students interested in the Honors program should get in touch with the Honors Office, College Hall 07, 360-650-3034, or visit the Honors website, http://www.wwu.edu/honors, for more information.
+Students interested in the Honors program should contact the Honors Office, College Hall 07, 360-650-3034, or visit the Honors website, www.wwu.edu/honors, for more information.

 Why Consider an Honors Program Major?